In May 2013 when Google enlarged the cover photo of the Google plus page, I knew then that the search engine is really serious about Images.

 Darren Rowse of problogger.net shared an article on how a guest post made over 3 million visits to his blog.
 The bottom line is that the image used for that post was responsible for almost 85% of the traffic, check it out:

 - Reduce Image Size

 While clarity and high-resolution images and picture should be used, it is also important that it should not be too heavy.
 If you know how to use Photoshop software, use it to reduce the image size.

 - Source of Picture

-The source of your pictures can invariably put you in problem if you are not careful.
+The source of your pictures can invariably put you in a problem if you are not careful.
 One of the best SEO practices is to use a Public Domain images.
-Basically public domain images are free to use on your blog or website anytime and any day.
+Basically, public domain images are free to use on your blog or website anytime and any day.

 I hope this tutorial will sure help you out; you’ve got additional recommendations, criticism, kindly share it the comment section below.